sisrfeng/ArgWrap/README.md

 ## Installation and Usage

-1. Clone or otherwise download ArgWrap extension.
+1. Clone or otherwise download wrapA extension.
 Users of [pathogen.vim](https://github.com/tpope/vim-pathogen) can clone the repository directly to their bundle directory:
     ```
-    git clone https://github.com/FooSoft/vim-argwrap ~/.vim/bundle/vim-argwrap
+    git clone https://github.com/FooSoft/vim-wrapA ~/.vim/bundle/vim-wrapA
     ```
-2. Create a keyboard binding for the `ArgWrap` command.
+2. Create a keyboard binding for the `wrapA` command.
 For example, to declare a normal mode mapping, add: \
     ```
-    nnoremap <silent> <leader>a :ArgWrap<CR>
+    nnoremap <silent> <leader>a :wrapA<CR>
     ```
 3. Position the cursor inside of the parenthesis, brackets or curly braces you wish to wrap/unwrap.
 4. Execute the keyboard binding you defined above to toggle the wrapping and unwrapping of arguments.